 Electric Brush vs. Manual Brushes

-Preventative dentistry is about more than just visiting your Orange County dentist twice yearly for an exam and thorough cleaning.
+Preventative dentistry is about more than just visiting your dentist twice yearly for an exam and thorough cleaning.
 In fact, the majority of your preventative care is done at-home as a part of your normal hygienic routine.
-Many Orange County residents use manual toothbrushes to remove debris and plaque from their teeth.
+Many people use manual toothbrushes to remove debris and plaque from their teeth.
 However, electric brushes have become widely popular in recent years, leaving some to wonder whether one type is better than the other.

 Did you know…